Fiumefreddo Bruzio: Cuisine

 The Frittata di patate is a sort of fried omelette (even though it has the shape of a cake) made with potatoes from local farms.
 Even though it is called frittata (omelette), eggs are not needed to make it.

-Among the other dishes of the province of Cosenza there are Cuddrurieddri, grispeddre, calabrian eggplant meatballs, stuffed alices ad many more.
+Among the other dishes of the province of Cosenza there are Cuddrurieddri, grispeddre, calabrian eggplant meatballs, stuffed alices and many more.